DarshanValand8/Evolent-Health-Project-exercise/README.md

 # _Evolent Health Project exercise_
-This application is based on .Net core entity framework code first approch.
+This application is based on the .Net core entity framework code first approach.

 ## Application Details